an1mehacker/SR-Economy-Simulator/README.md

 0.1 - All basic features implemented, you can buy goods in one market and sell to another, but without a money limit

 # Planned features
-- Passive production and consumption of trade goods.
-Events that can trigger large production or consumption changes.
+- Events that can trigger large production or consumption changes.
 - Producer Bonuses.
 Check bonuses on other markets and seek the corresponding producers that get rewarded for more profit
 - Growth - Triggers producer bonuses, points price fluctuations downwards in price.
 Lasts 0.5-1.5 years.
 - Recession - triggers selling bonuses, points price fluctuations upwards in price.
 Also lasts 0.5-1.5 years